IKON

 Outside Goa:

-HR Institute of Commerce & Economics, Mumbai – http://www.hrcollege.edu/and
+HR Institute of Commerce & Economics, Mumbai – https://www.hrcollege.edu/

-St Xaviers College, Mumbai – http://xaviers.edu/main/,
+St Xaviers College, Mumbai – https://xaviers.ac/

-Delhi School Of Economics Delhi http://econdse.org/
+Delhi School Of Economics, Delhi – http://econdse.org/

-St. Stephens College, New Delhi,
+St. Stephens College, New Delhi – https://www.ststephens.edu/

 Doctorate studies:

-Employment Avenues
+Employment Avenues: